-Spent fuel and high level waste is stored and transported in heavily shielded casks to protect the public and transportation workers from dangerous levels of radiation.
-Casks will generally weigh between 25 and 125 tons empty and consist of a stainless steel storage cylinder and massive steel shielding.
+Spent fuel and high-level waste is transported in heavily shielded casks to protect the public and transportation workers from dangerous levels of radiation.
+Casks generally weigh between 25 and 125 tons empty and consist of a stainless steel storage cylinder and massive steel shielding.
 The spent fuel cargo carried by the casks comprises only three percent of the cask's total weight.

-The Nuclear Waste Policy Act (NWPA) requires an increase in the number of spent fuel shipments in the future; therefore, a larger fleet of truck and rail transport casks will probably be required.
-These additional casks must be developed and designed in accordance with regulations spelled out in the NWPA.
-Each cask design must meet the Department of Energy's (DOE's) requirements for system safety, efficiency and cost effectiveness before the design will be certified by the Nuclear Regulatory Commission (NRC).
-The certification period is five years, with an option for a five-year renewal.
+The Nuclear Waste Policy Act (NWPA) requires an increase in the number of spent fuel shipments in the future; therefore, a larger fleet of truck and rail transport casks will probably be required.1 These additional casks must be developed and designed in accordance with NRC regulations.
+DOE has contracted with private industry to develop new casks with higher capacities.
+Each cask design must meet the Department of Energy's (DOE's) requirements for system safety, efficiency and cost effectiveness.
+The designs will be certified by the Nuclear Regulatory Commission (NRC) as specified in the NWPA.
+The certification period is five years, with an option for renewal at five-year intervals.2

-The transport cask is designed to protect against a release of radioactivity during shipment.
-Each cask is required to withstand a sequence of tests encompassing a range of severe accident conditions.
-Transport casks are rigorously tested owing to damage possibilities resulting from transportation accidents.
+The transport cask is designed to protect against a release of radioactivity during shipment.3 Each cask design is required to demonstrate that it is capable of withstanding a sequence of tests encompassing a range of normal transport and severe accident conditions.4 Transport cask designs are rigorously tested to ensure minimal damage possibilities resulting from transportation accidents.